St John the Baptist's Church, Liverpool: The Organ

 The fine instrument at St John's was built by William Hill and Son of London, and installed in 1867 and was installed in St John's in time for the consecration in 1871.
 Hill organs have a distinctive voice, perhaps due to William Hill's study of continental organ styles, characterised by a bright, singing tone, with fiery reeds and brilliant upper work.

 in 1895, some additions were made: the Bassoon on the Choir organ, and string tone pipes on the Swell organ, installed in a miniature swell box behind the main box.
 The tubular-pneumatic key and stop actions would also appear to date from 1895.
 There is evidence that for a certain period, a detached console was installed in the Lady Chapel.
 However, in 1905, it was decided revert to the original (and current) position within the organ case, possibly due to mechanical problems.

 Essential re-leathering work was carried out by David Wells Organ Builders of Liverpool between 1991 and 2009.
 The organ case was designed by G.F.
 Bodley, who often commissioned work from Hill.

 The Organ at St. John's is one of the few organs by Hill which remain more or less unaltered, a factor which led to the granting of an Historic Organ Certificate in 2009.

 Vicarage

 The original vicarage, was completed in 1890, was also designed by Bodley.
 It is a Grade II listed building in grey brick with red brick bands and red sandstone dressings.
 It has three storeys and a tile roof.

 Mortuary house

-Also on site is the ruin of a Victorian mortuary house, also designed by Botley and Grade II listed.
+Also on site is the ruin of a Victorian mortuary house, also designed by Bodley and Grade II listed.
 It is situated in the north-west angle of the vicarage garden, facing onto Snaefell Avenue.